kitschmensch/FV-Word-Addin/README.md

 A simple macro Userform that assists users with adding conditional codes and address blocks to Filevine DocGen, report, and Filevine Fusion templates.

-*This utility is user-made and has no relationshipt with Filevine, Inc.*
+*This utility is user-made and has no relationship with Filevine, Inc.*

 ## Installation